 The Bagan plain has more than 7,000 stupas, pagodas, temples, and monasteries combined.
 That number does not include the 4,000 plus destroyed during the earthquakes in the 90s.

-Beside the talk, Tuton brought me to the significant cultural zones in Bagan.
+Aside from our chats, Tuton brought me to the significant cultural zones in Bagan.
 Our first stop was Shwezigon Pagoda.
-Shwezigon is a massive golden Pagoda with temples and smaller stupas surrounding it.
+It is a massive golden Pagoda with temples and smaller stupas surrounding it.
 It has a resemblance to Yangon’s Shwedagon Pagoda.

-Because it is one of the important religious site in Bagan, Shwezigon sometimes go crowded.
+Because it is one of the important religious sites in Bagan, Shwezigon sometimes go crowded.
 That is why it is a favorite place for souvenir vendors.
-If you are really good at bargaining, then you can have your shopping.
+If you are really good at bargaining, then you can have your shopping there.
 Unfortunately, the introductory price are mostly sky-high.

 The temple is surrounded with souvenir shops.
 There are also available food stalls serving snacks.